aramis-lab/clinica/docs/Pipelines/PET_Volume.md

 - `caps_directory` acts both as an input folder (where the results of the `t1-volume-*` pipeline are stored) and as the output folder containing the results in a [CAPS](../../CAPS/Introduction) hierarchy.
 - `group_label` is the ID of the group that is associated to the DARTEL template that you had created when running the `t1-volume-*` pipeline.

+- `acq_label` is the label given to the acquisition, specifying the tracer used.

 Pipeline options:

 - `--pet_tracer`: type of PET image to process.
 Possible values are `fdg` and `av45`.
 Default value is `fdg`.